 2.4.
 Expected learning outcomes on the course level 1.
 T 2.
 T 3.
 T 4.
 T 5.
-T ning outcomes according to the Bloom's 'o independently prepare and carry out basic statisti 'o explain basic concepts and to solve basic problem 'o select and apply probability models for different 'o estimate population parameters (point and interva 'o set the statistical hypothesis, conduct the statistic 'o perform correlation and regression analysis, to co 2- unde 3- appl 4-analy 5-evalu 6-synth mbering, rstanding, ication, vsis, ation, Cons tructive allignement no Thematic unit LO of the course Content/teaching methods Evaluation Time Introduction into the course and detailed plan. - Attending lectures.
+T Learning outcomes according to the Bloom's taxonomy: (up to two verbs per LO) Image: Control of the Bloom's taxonomy: (up to two verbs per LO) 1.
+To independently prepare and carry out basic statistical analysis (exploratory and inferential) for business problems by using MS Excel.
+Image: Control of the Bloom's taxonomy: (up to two verbs per LO) 2.
+To explain basic concepts and to solve basic problems in the field of probability theory.
+Image: Concept section of the Bloom's taxonomy: (up to two verbs per LO) 3.
+To select and apply probability models for different discrete and continuous stochastic phenomena Image: Concept section of the Bloom's taxonomy: (up to two verbs per LO) 4.
+To estimate population parameters (point and interval estimates) and derive conclusions about the population.
+Image: Concept section of the Statistical test and derive conclusions about the population.
+5. To set the statistical hypothesis, conduct the statistical test and derive conclusions about the population.
+Image: Concept section of the Statistical test and to draw a conclusion about the relationship between variables 6.
+To perform correlation and regression analysis, to comment the results and to draw a conclusion about the relationship between variables Image: Concept section and the problem section about the relationship between variables 2- unde 3- appl 4-analy 5-evalu 6-synth mbering, rstanding, ication, sis, ation, Cons tructive allignement no Thematic unit LO of the course Content/teaching methods Evaluation Time Introduction into the course and detailed plan. - Attending lectures.
 Familiarize with course content, e-learning documents, literature and students' obligations.
 1 h 1.
 Data collection.
 Exploratory analysis.
 Population, sample, variable, parameters.
 1 Attending lectures.
 Actively involving students through problem solving and discussion.
-Students will independently prepare a project where they will have to prepare and carry out basi statistical analysis (exploratory and inferential) fo business problems by using MS Excel.
-4h 7 h 2.5.
+Students will independently prepare a pr where they will have to prepare and carr statistical analysis (exploratory and infer business problems by using MS Excel. y out basic 4h 7 h 2.5.
 Course content according to detailed curriculum schedule 2.
 Descriptive statistics.
 Measures of central tendency, measures of dispersion, asymmetry measures, kurtosis, standardized values, Chebyshev's rule.
 1 Attending lectures.
 Actively involving students through problem solving and discussion.
-Students will independently prepare a pr where they will have to prepare and carr statistical analysis (exploratory and infer business problems by using MS Excel. y out basic 5h 7h 3.
+Students will independently prepare a pr where they will have to prepare and carry statistical analysis (exploratory and infer business problems by using MS Excel. y out basic 5h 7h 3.
 Sample space.
 Probability.
 Probability space.
 Conditional probability.
 The law of total probability 2 Attending lectures.
 Actively involving students through problem solving and discussion.
-Students will explain basic concepts and basic problems in the field of probability through colloquia or written/oral exams. theory 5h 7h 4.
+Students will explain basic concepts and basic problems in the field of probability through colloquia or written/oral exams.
+5h 7h 4.
 Sample space.
 Probability space.
 Probability.
 Conditional probability.
 The law of total probability 2 Attending lectures.
 Actively involving students through problem solving and discussion.
 Students will explain basic concepts and basic problems in the field of probability through colloquia or written/oral exams. theory 5h 7h 5.
 Random variable.
 Discrete and continuous distributions.
 Expectation, variance.
 Discrete random variables and their applications.
 Binomial, 3 Attending lectures.
 Actively involving students through problem solving and discussion.
-Students will select and apply probability for different discrete and continuous stor phenomena through colloquia or written exams. chastic 5h 7h
+Students will select and apply probability for different discrete and continuous stoc phenomena through colloquia or written/ exams. chastic 5h 7h